 The Transoral Incisionless Fundoplication (TIF®) procedure using EsophyX® technology is a minimally invasive treatment for gastroesophageal reflux disease (GERD).
 It works by reconstructing the valve at the base of the esophagus as well as reducing a hiatal hernia to create a tighter opening that can prevent stomach reflux.
-This innovative procedure uses a transoral approach, which can effectively improve reflux symptoms without the need for incisions.
+This innovative procedure uses a transoral approach, which can completely eliminate reflux symptoms in some patients.
+By using this advanced approach, the device is inserted through the mouth to access the stomach, and no incisions are used.

 For optimal GERD treatment and minimal side effects, our doctors will carefully select candidates who are likely to achieve successful results.
 In general, this includes patients who can identify with the following: